Cyrof/password_manager_2.0/README.md

 # Task Manager V2
-### Password manager applciation created with python and deployed to docker
+### Password manager application created with python and deployed to docker

 ## Table of Contents
 * [General Info](#general-info)